8 Different Styles of Wearing Saree Pallu That Will Infuse Grace and Beauty to Your Wedding Outfits

 Low hanging pallu is the talk of the town ever since Kareena Kapoor wore it to Sonam’s wedding.
 We loved her look and if you are planning on pulling it off, fret not.
-This step by step guide will help you nail this style.
+Among different styles of wearing saree pallu, this step by step guide will help you nail this style.
 The classic Pallu draping style, one that never goes out of trend or perhaps style.
 This has been a hot favourite of countless women in the past just as it continues to do so even today.

 - Take one end of your saree and tuck it in.
 Completing one round from behind until you reach the point where you first started.
 Make sure you wear your petticoat low at your waist.